 Cats love to play with all types of string and yarn.
 They even love to play with dental floss!
 What?
-Yes, that’s a very common issue we found when researching this article!
+Yes, it’s actually a very common issue as we found out when researching this article!
 You’d be surprised at the number of cats that love to play with floss!

 But what happens if a cat eats floss?
 Can floss make a cat sick?